Bradley Beal Player Props: Wizards vs. Hawks

 Bradley Beal Insights vs. the Hawks

-- He's put up 4.5 threes per game, or 9.5% of his team's shots from beyond the arc this season.
+- He's attempted 4.5 threes per game, or 9.4% of his team's shots from beyond the arc this season.

-- Beal's opponents, the Hawks, have a neutral offensive tempo, averaging 102.3 possessions per game, while his Wizards average 101.2 per game, which ranks 24th among NBA teams.
+- Beal's Wizards average 101.2 possessions per game, which ranks 24th among NBA teams, while the Hawks have a middling offense in terms of tempo, ranking 18th with 102.2 possessions per contest.

-- The Hawks are the 26th-ranked squad in the NBA, giving up 44.9 rebounds per game.
+- Defensively, the Hawks are ranked 21st in the league, giving up 117.1 points per contest.

-- The Hawks are the 14th-ranked team in the league, conceding 25.4 assists per game.
+- On the glass, the Hawks are ranked 25th in the NBA, giving up 44.8 rebounds per contest.

-- The Hawks are the seventh-ranked squad in the NBA at allowing threes, conceding 11.8 made 3-pointers per game.
+- The Hawks give up 25.5 assists per game, 15th-ranked in the league.

+- In terms of 3-pointers, the Hawks have given up 11.8 makes per contest, seventh in the NBA.

 Bradley Beal vs. the Hawks